devcurmudgeon/ybd/releasing.md

 No automated tests were produced because
 - the project aimed (and still aims) to have as little code as possible
-- upstream wanted to shoe that reliable software can be written without tests
+- upstream wanted to show that reliable software can be written without tests
 - it was possible to test ybd on actual definitions

 ### Present